stronnag/mwptools/docs/manual/docs/mwp-hid-device-support.md

     The first four channels **must** reflect the RC Map as defined in the flight controller (or AERT for Multiwii), as channels are not reordered when sent to the FC.

+!!!
+Note "Sanity Checking"

+    Currently, there is NO sanity checking on the mapping file.
+Until (or even after) sanity checking is implemented, you are advised to validate the file with `mwp-hid-cli` or `mwp-hid-server -v` to verify that all inputs result in the expected channel values.

 For Game Controllers, it is (probably) possible to provide a SDL Mapping file as a parameter to mwp-hid-test (for example, see [https://github.com/mdqinc/SDL_GameControllerDB](https://github.com/mdqinc/SDL_GameControllerDB)), that may possibly) help the SDL library to manage the device.

 ```